 Personal stories are a particularly important element in efforts to create a healthier corporate culture because stories can impact their audience’s beliefs, attitudes, intentions and behaviors.
 Stories tend to stay in people’s minds.
 Whether it’s a board member, an executive, a line manager, or an entry-level employee, someone’s emotional reaction and empathy response to hearing a story from within their own organization carries over into future actions and influences future decisions.

 We’ve seen a range of stories from heartwarming to haunting, and share a selection of those stories with you to give a first-hand perspective of how unconscious bias affects the workplace.

-Stories about diversity in the workplace raise awareness around diversity, inclusion, and belonging in organizations.
+Diversity stories in the workplace raise awareness around diversity and inclusion, and belonging in organizations.
 Workplace diversity increases employee morale, retention, and reduces turnover.
 Awareness of diversity in the workplace also influences other organizations to do the same internally.

 The Positive Side of Bias and Diversity

-Here’s how we’ve heard employees talk about their understanding of why diversity is important for business:
+Here’s how we’ve heard employees talk about their understanding of why real world diversity is important for business:

 “We have diversity in nationality of people where each one comes from a place and a culture that help understand more the diversity of customers we have.”

 “Following good discipline of Involving the entire team to make collective decisions and planning helped my team deliver critical projects.
 Another team I work lacked clarity and less organized with sprint work repeatedly missed delivery milestones and project delays.”

 We also hear from employees who seem to just appreciate how great it can be to work in a diverse environment:

 “My team has to resolve problems on a regular basis.
 If everyone thinks alike then they all solve the problem in a similar way and if a problem is seen as difficult then it will be difficult for all team members.
 A team made up of people that think in different ways solves problems faster with more creative solutions.”